SeamlessDistribution/SeamlessDistribution.github.io/index.md

 ## Easy payments

-Paying with SEQR is super easy, so we would like to be integration firendly too:
+Paying with SEQR is super easy, so we would like to be integration firendly too.
+To get started, you need an app connected to the test servers, and then you can start sending invoices and pay them to see the magic:

 * [Paying with SEQR](/app)
 * [Getting SEQR payments to you](/merchant)